jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 - remember Mark needs to get back to his room quickly.
 - Carolina has a short break.
+- nasty customer disrupts the nurse, so she fails to properly check Marky in the db.
+Inciting incident?

 The nurse finishes up her paperwork.
 Mark gets up, walks towards the waiting room, and again looks around the ER.

 He's not looking at the few empty chairs spattered around.
 He's looking at the full ones.
-There's a host of people to choose from.
-Elderly, young, girls,....
-Who to sit beside?
+There's a host of people here.
+Elderly, young, girls, boys.
+Who will he sit beside?

 Marky sucks on his candy.
 He's halfway through the treat.
 He makes his choice and walks through the rows and seats.

 There's no space for Carolina so she sits a row away.
 She says nothing.
-Being a foreigner she's used to giving her kid the reigns when they're out in public.
+Being a foreigner she's used to giving her kid the reins when they're out in public.

-As Carolina takes out her crossword puzzle, Mark is in his chair, surrounded by strangers, sucking his candy cane, thinking how cool it is.
-To see a person who you're about to met for the first time.
+As Carolina takes out her crossword puzzle, Mark shuffles in his chair.
+He's so excited he bites down on his candy cane.
+To himself he says "How cool is this.
+To met someone for the first time."

 Where to start?
 What to say?